 In this series, I dig a little deeper into the meaning of psychology-related terms.
-This week’s terms: jealousy and envy
+This week’s terms are jealousy and envy.

 The terms jealousy and envy are often used synonymously, but they actually refer to two separate, although related, concepts.

-Envy occurs when there is a sense of personal lacking compared to another person’s abilities, achievements, or possessions.
-It may be used as a defence mechanism to counter shame.
-Envy can be characterized as malignant or benign, with benign envy potentially being a useful source of motivation.
+Envy comes from a sense of personal lacking compared to another person’s abilities, achievements, or possessions.
+It may serve as a defence mechanism to counter shame.
+Envy can be malignant or benign, with benign envy potentially being a useful source of motivation.
 Envy may have played a useful role in evolutionary survival drives.
 It can involve feelings of inferiority, longing for the object of the envy, resentment, and a desire to possess the qualities of the other person.
 There may also be feelings of guilt over feeling envious.

 The concept of schadenfreude, which involves taking pleasure in others’ misfortunes, is related to envy but with a twist; instead of taking displeasure at another person’s happiness, it’s feel good about things going badly for them.